Fasjeit/dotnet-publish-ssh/README.md

   --password            Password
-  --keyfile             Private OpenSSH key file --path *              Publish path on remote server --pre                 Run pre upload command
+  --keyfile             Private OpenSSH key file --path *              Publish path on remote server

-  --post                Run post upload command
+Extra options:
-(*) required
+  --pre           <script>  Run pre upload command --post          <script>  Run post upload command --diff                    Upload only new of modified files (*) required

 All other options will be passed to dotnet publish